5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/I225-V_FIX.md

 - [Credits and Resources](#credits-and-resources)

 ## About
 On the Z490 Vision G, the I225-V Controller stopped working shortly after the first betas of macOS Monterey were released.
-Various tricks were tried to fix it: assigning IP addresses and settings manually, dropping the DMAR table, changing BIOS Settings and Quirks and – the scariest trick of them all – replacing the IONetworkingFamily kext of previously working builds, which breaks the seal of the snapshot partition and can corrupt macOS, leaving it in an unbootable state.
+Various tricks were tried to fix it: assigning IP addresses and settings manually, dropping the `DMAR` table, changing BIOS Settings and Quirks and – the scariest trick of them all – replacing the `IONetworkingFamily` kext of previously working builds, which breaks the seal of the snapshot partition and can corrupt macOS, leaving it in an unbootable state.
 On top of that, this method only worked temporarily until the next beta was released.
 There's a lengthy thread about the issue on [insanelymac](https://www.insanelymac.com/forum/topic/348493-discussion-intel-i225-v-on-macos-monterey/).

-Until now, the only reliable option was to just buy a third party network card supported by macOS 12 and newer.
+Until recently, the only reliable option was to just buy a third party network card supported by macOS 12 and newer.
 Fortunately, 2 fixes were discovered to get the I225-V working again.
-One requires flashing a modified firmware onto the EEPROM so macOS can detect and attach it to the `com.apple.DriverKit-AppleEthernetE1000.dext` driver successfully.
-The other one uses an SSDT to inject the correct header description data for the I225-V into macOS so it can attache to the .kext version of the AppleEthernetE1000 driver.
+One requires flashing a modified firmware onto the NIC's EEPROM, so macOS can detect and attach it to the `com.apple.DriverKit-AppleEthernetE1000.dext` driver.
+The other one uses an SSDT to inject the correct header description data for the I225-V into macOS so it can attach to the .kext version of the` AppleEthernetE1000` driver.

+Luckily, a dev ported a Linux driver for Intel I225/I226 2.5 GBit Ethernet controllers to macOS, so that we finally have a working kext and don't have to bother with these workarounds any longer.

 ## Technical Background
 The stock firmware for the Intel I225-V used on some of this Boards (and possibly other Z490 Boards by Gigabyte), contains an incorrect Subsystem-ID and Subsystem Vendor-ID.
 The Vendor-ID (`8086` for Intel) is also used as Subsystem-Vendor-ID (instead of `1458`) and the Subsystem-ID only contains zeros instead of the correct value (`E000`).